TrellixVulnTeam/swahilipython_SCMU/Doc/library/unicodedata.rst

 .. function:: bidirectional(chr)

-   Returns the bidirectional class assigned to the character *chr* as string.
+   Returns the bidirectional kundi assigned to the character *chr* as string.
 If no such value is defined, an empty string is returned.

 .. function:: combining(chr)

-   Returns the canonical combining class assigned to the character *chr* as integer.
-Returns ``0`` if no combining class is defined.
+   Returns the canonical combining kundi assigned to the character *chr* as integer.
+Returns ``0`` if no combining kundi is defined.

 .. function:: east_asian_width(chr)